Lebanon to get Egyptian gas via Syria in plan to ease crisis | Headlines

 Egyptian natural gas will be piped to Lebanon via Jordan and Syria to help boost its electricity output under a plan agreed by the four governments on Wednesday to ease a crippling power crisis.
 The plan, which an Egyptian minister said would be implemented as soon as possible, is part of a U.S.-backed effort to address Lebanon's power shortages using Egyptian gas to be supplied via an Arab pipeline established some 20 years ago.

-Life in Lebanon has been paralyzed by the crisis that has deepened as supplies of imported fuel have dried up.
+Life in Lebanon has been paralysed by the crisis that has deepened as supplies of imported fuel have dried up.
 It is part of a wider financial crisis that has sunk the Lebanese currency by 90% since 2019.
-It is however complicated by U.S. sanctions on the Syrian government of President Bashar al-Assad.
+The plan is however complicated by U.S. sanctions on the Syrian government of President Bashar al-Assad.
 Lebanese officials have called on Washington to grant an exemption.

 "We have put a roadmap with the ministers so that within the coming few weeks we can ensure that everything is ready so that we can after this review begin pumping gas at the earliest opportunity," Egypt's petroleum minister Tarek El Molla said.
 Lebanon hopes to get enough gas to generate 450 megawatts (MW) of power at a power plant in the north and is working with the World Bank to secure financing, energy minister Raymond Ghajar said.